anhlt18vn/iot-2018/README.md

   - Location for the queries corresponding to the dataset should be in: <home_dir>/iswc2018/queries/<data_set_name>/
   - Location for the experiment binary should be in: <home_dir>/iswc2018/rdfengine/
   - Location for the source code of the experiment is in: <home_dir>/iswc2018/sourcCode/
-  - Source code of RDF4Led can be found at: https://github.com/anhlt18vn/rdf4led
   - Virtuoso should be compiled and placed at: <home_dir>/vos/
 ## III.
 Run the experiments:
   - Virtuoso: